matthieuml/whisper-api/README.md

 # Whisper API

-Small API for Whisper transcription with a queue system using Celery.
-It is meant to be used with API calls, but a simple web interface is also available.
+A lightweight API for Whisper transcription, featuring a queue system with Celery.
+Designed primarily for API calls, it also includes a simple web interface, and a Flower dashboard is provided for monitoring Celery tasks.

 ## Project Structure
 ```
-├── compose
-│   └── docker-compose.yaml
-|   └── docker-compose-prod.yaml
 ├── src
 │   ├── api
 │   │   ├── files